aws-samples/searchable-encryption-dynamodb-howto/content/exercise-4.en.md

 In Exercise 3, you were able to get employees by employee ID, manager email, and city.

-Now that you have completed creating beacons for each of our desired access patterns, you can use our CLI to test even more access patterns out.
+Now that you have completed creating beacons for each of your desired access patterns, you can use the CLI to test even more access patterns out.

 Let's try getting tickets in a variety of ways.
-To start, let's retrieve all of our tickets
+To start, let's retrieve all of your tickets
 <!-- !test in get-tickets -->
 ```bash
 ./employee-portal get-tickets